neams-th-coe/cardinal/doc/content/tutorials/cht1.md

 !media fhr_pressure.png
   id=pressure_cht
-  caption=Pressure (nondimensional) for [!ac](CHT) coupling between MOOSE and nekRS style=width:60%;margin-left:auto;margin-right:auto
+  caption=Pressure (nondimensional) for [!ac](CHT) coupling between MOOSE and NekRS style=width:60%;margin-left:auto;margin-right:auto

 !media fhr_velocity.png
   id=velocity_cht
-  caption=Velocity (nondimensional) for [!ac](CHT) coupling between MOOSE and nekRS style=width:60%;margin-left:auto;margin-right:auto
+  caption=Velocity (nondimensional) for [!ac](CHT) coupling between MOOSE and NekRS style=width:60%;margin-left:auto;margin-right:auto

 The no-slip condition on the solid surface, and the symmetry condition on the $y=0$ surface, are clear in [velocity_cht].
-The pressure loss is highest in the gap along the $\theta=7.5^\circ$ boundary due to the imposition of no-slip conditions on both sides of the half-gap width due to limitations in nekRS's boundary conditions.
-Therefore, these pressure predictions are likely to change once nekRS's symmetry conditions are expanded to non-$x$/$y$/$z$ aligned surfaces.
+The pressure loss is highest in the gap along the $\theta=7.5^\circ$ boundary due to the imposition of no-slip conditions on both sides of the half-gap width due to limitations in NekRS's boundary conditions.
+Therefore, these pressure predictions are likely to change once NekRS's symmetry conditions are expanded to non-$x$/$y$/$z$ aligned surfaces.

 ## Pronghorn Closures